-According to management, the subject project is currently 100.0% occupied and a ninehousehold waiting list is maintained.
+According to management, the subject project is currently 100.0% occupied and a 16household waiting list is maintained.
 After a review of tenant incomes that were provided at the time this report was issued, we anticipate that most (if not all) current tenants will continue to income-qualify and remain at the property post renovations, based on information provided by the developer at the time of this analysis.
-However, for the purposes of this analysis, we assume that all 24 subject units will be vacated and that all units will have to be re-rented simultaneously following renovations.
+However, for the purposes of this analysis, we assume that all 40 subject units will be vacated and that all units will have to be re-rented simultaneously following renovations.

-It is our opinion that the 24 units at the subject project will reach a stabilized occupancy of at least 93.0% within approximately two months following renovations, assuming total displacement of existing tenants.
-This absorption period is based on an average absorption rate of approximately 12 to 13 units per month and assumes the property will continue to operate with Rental Assistance (RA) available to most (21 of 24) units.
+It is our opinion that the 40 units at the subject project will reach a stabilized occupancy of at least 93.0% within approximately three months following renovations, assuming total displacement of existing tenants.
+This absorption period is based on an average absorption rate of approximately 12 to 13 units per month and assumes the property will continue to operate with Rental Assistance (RA) available to most (37 of 40) units.
 Our absorption projections take into consideration the general lack of availability among existing affordable rental product within the Washington Site PMA.
-Our demand estimates and the competitiveness of the subject development within the Washington Site PMA have also been considered.
+Our demand estimates and the competitiveness of the subject development within the Washington Site PMA has also been considered.
 Changes to the project's rents, subsidy availability, amenities, scope of renovations, or other features may invalidate our findings.
 We assume the developer and/or management will aggressively market the project throughout the Site PMA a few months in advance of its opening and continue to monitor market conditions during the project's initial lease-up period.

 As indicated above, the preceding absorption projections assume the property will continue to operate with RA available to most units following renovations.
-In the unlikely event the subject property was to lose RA and operated exclusively under the LIHTC program at the rent levels evaluated throughout this report, we anticipate that the property would experience challenges reaching and/or maintaining a stabilized occupancy rate at the proposed rent levels.
-This is particularly true when considering the higher rents proposed for the subject property (relative to those reported for other existing Tax Credit properties in the region) and the subject's limited base of demographic support (i.e.: capture rate) for the two-bedroom units that comprise the majority of the subject's unit mix in this unlikely scenario.
+In the unlikely event the subject property was to lose RA and operated exclusively under the LIHTC program at the rent levels evaluated throughout this report, we anticipate that the property would experience issues in reaching and/or consistently maintaining a stabilized occupancy rate at the proposed rent levels.
+This is particularly true when considering the rent positioning and design of the subject property relative to comparable Tax Credit properties in the region.
+The subject's limited base of demographic support (i.e.: capture rate) must also be considered in this scenario.

-In reality, the subject project involves the renovation of an existing property which is currently 100.0% occupied with a waiting list and the property will continue to provide RA to most units following renovations.
-The developer has also indicated that a Private Rental Assistance (PRA) subsidy will also be provided to all current unassisted tenants following the proposed renovations.
-This subsidy will prevent a rent increase on current unassisted tenants at the property resulting from the renovations.
-Therefore, most (if not all) existing tenants are expected to remain at the property following renovations, and any units which may become vacant due to typical tenant turnover are expected to be quickly filled from the waiting list currently maintained for the property.
+In reality, the subject project involves the renovation of an existing property which is currently 100.0% occupied with a waiting list.
+In addition, the property will continue to provide RA to most units following renovations.
+The developer has also indicated that a Private Rental Assistance (PRA) subsidy will also be provided to all currently unassisted tenants at the property following renovations.
+This subsidy will prevent a rent increase on current unassisted tenants resulting from the renovation.
+Based on information provided by the subject developer, most (if not all) existing tenants are expected to remain at the property following renovations.
+Further, any units which may become vacant due to typical tenant turnover are expected to be quickly filled from the waiting list currently maintained for the property.
 As such, there effectively will be no absorption period for the subject property.